patchon/pam-onelogin/README.md

 different additional groups depending on which role you may have.
 Today it only accepts one group, and all users that have **any** of the Onelogin-roles will get this additional group.
+- [ ] Make integration against Active Directory group membership, if your OneLogin is backed by it
 - [ ] Package everything into an RPM.